HLasse/TextDescriptives/README.md

 The `text` column can by exluded by setting `include_text` to `False`.

 ### Using specific components
-The specific components (`descriptive_stats`, `readability`, and `dependency_distance`) can be loaded individually.
-This can be helpful if you're only interested in e.g. readability metrics or descriptive statistics and don't want to run the dependency parser.
+The specific components (`descriptive_stats`, `readability`, `dependency_distance` and `pos_stats`) can be loaded individually.
+This can be helpful if you're only interested in e.g. readability metrics or descriptive statistics and don't want to run the dependency parser or part-of-speech tagger.

 ```py
 nlp = spacy.blank("da")